obscuritylabs/RAI/README.md

-# Rapid Attack Infrastructure using Docker Containers
+# Rapid Attack Infrastructure

 * Keelyn Roberts [Twitter] @real_slacker007 -- [Web] [ObscurityLabs](http://blog.obscuritylabs.com)
 ----------------------------------------------
-Red Team Infrastructure...
+**Red Team Infrastructure...
 Quick...
 Fast...
-Simplified
+Simplified**

 One of the most tedious phases of a Red Team Operation is usually the infrastructure setup.
 This usually entails
 a teamserver or controller, domains, redirectors, and a Phishing server.
 Each of these have their own nuances